E3SM-Project/polaris/docs/users_guide/ocean/tasks/geostrophic.md

 ## description

-The `geostrophic` and `geostrophic/with_viz` tasks implement the "Global Steady State Nonlinear Zonal Geostrophic Flow" test case described in [Williamson et al. 1992](<https://doi.org/10.1016/S0021-9991(05)80016-6>)
+The `geostrophic` tasks implement the "Global Steady State Nonlinear Zonal Geostrophic Flow" test case described in [Williamson et al. 1992](<https://doi.org/10.1016/S0021-9991(05)80016-6>)

-The task is a convergence test with time step varying proportionately to grid size.
+The task `geostrophic/convergence_both` is a space-and-time convergence test with time step varying proportionately to grid size.
+Convergence tests in either space or time are also available as `convergence_space` or `convergence_time`.
 The result of the `analysis` step of the task are plots like the following showing convergence of water-column thickness and normal velocity as functions of the mesh resolution:

 ```{image} images/geostrophic_convergence.png
 :align: center
 :width: 500 px
 ```

+Visualizations of the fields themselves can be added in viz steps by appending `with_viz` to the task name at setup.

 ## suppported models